bytedance/DCFrame/README.md

 ------

-DCFrame is a UI combination frame, it can be easily achieved:
+DCFrame is a powerful UI collecion framework, it can be easily achieved:

 1. Assemble and manage complex UI modules;
 2. Reuse and migrate UI modules at no cost;